Lionsberg/lionsberg-wiki/Features of Work.md

-# Feature of Work
+# Features of Work

-A Feature of Work is a distinct aspect of a project or system that is defined by its specific purpose, goals, and deliverables.
+Features of Work are distinct aspects of a project or system that are defined by their specific purpose, goals, and deliverables.
 They are the component parts of the [[Work Breakdown Structure (WBS)]] of a project.

-In the context of the Lionsberg System, a Feature of Work refers to a particular area of work or focus that contributes to the shared Vision and Goals of the Lionsberg System.
+In the context of the Lionsberg System, a Feature of Work refers to a particular area of work or focus that contributes to the shared Vision and Goals of the Lionsberg System and the [[New Vision and Plan]].

 Features of Work are the building blocks of a project or system, and help to break down the work into smaller, more manageable components.
 When developing a Work Breakdown Structure (WBS), it is important to identify and define the Features of Work in order to effectively plan, prioritize, and execute the work.